srimani-programmer/Breast-Cancer-Predictor/README.md

 $ git clone https://github.com/Your_Username/Breast-Cancer-Predictor.git
 ```

-> This makes a local copy of the repository in your machine.
+> This creates a local copy of the repository in your machine.

 Once you have cloned the `Breast-Cancer-Predictor' repository in Github, move to that folder first using change directory command on Linux, Mac, and Windows
 ```sh